 Look for how much saturated fat, trans fat and total calories are in a serving.
-(Even check the serving size itself, which may be smaller than you expect.)
-Ingredients are listed in descending order of use, so choose products where fats and oils appear near the end of the ingredients list.
+(Check the serving size too.
+It may be smaller than you expect.)
+Ingredients are listed in descending order of use, so choose products where fats and oils are near the end of the ingredients list.

-It’s true: Butter has a high amount of saturated fat and some trans fat.
-That raises LDL (bad) cholesterol and contributes to atherosclerosis.
-But many hard margarines have a high amount of trans fat as well as saturated fat.
-That’s still bad.
+Butter is high in saturated fat and has some trans fat – raising LDL (bad) cholesterol and contributing to atherosclerosis.
+But many hard margarines also have a high amount of saturated and trans fat.

-The healthiest choice is a liquid margarine, or a soft margarine in a tub.
+The healthiest choice is a liquid or soft tub margarine.
 These are made with vegetable oils.
-They have less partially hydrogenated fat and saturated fat than solid spreads like hard stick margarine and butter.
+They have less partially hydrogenated fat and saturated fat than solid spreads such as hard stick margarine and butter.
 Look for margarines that say 0 g trans fat on the Nutrition Facts label.

 Switching from butter to soft margarine is a good step.
-But it’s one that, by itself, probably won’t reduce your cholesterol to healthy levels.
+But by itself, it probably won’t reduce your cholesterol to healthy levels.